AlureonTheVirus/GroupMeCommunityDocs/docs/push.md

 	};
 	```

-	**Step 6: Maintain the Connection Loop**

-	Follow the `advice.interval` and `advice.timeout` values returned in `/meta/connect` responses to avoid premature disconnection.

 	**Optional: Subscribing to Group or DM Channels**

 	You can also subscribe to `/group/:group_id` and `/direct_message/:direct_message_id` channels to get additional channel-specific messages that wouldn't usually buzz your phone, like typing indicators.